 Human Anatomy and Physiology I will provide students with a broad look at the structures (Anatomy) and basic functions (Physiology) of the systems of the human body.
-The course begins with a cellular level focus followed by an examination of the various organ systems: musculoskeletal, nervous, respiratory, cardiovascular, digestive, and urinary.
+The course begins with a cellular level focus followed by an examination of the various organ systems: integumentary, skeletal, muscular, and nervous.
 This class includes a lab practical organ dissection component for application.
 Students will build a portfolio of notes and activities required for moving onto Human Anatomy & Physiology II.